 This was a revision to our Trade Adjustment Assistance & Dislocated Worker Co-Enrollment Policy.
 Employment Security Department revised the state policy to reflect the requirement to co-enroll Trade Adjustment Assistance (TAA) participants into the WIOA Title I-B Dislocated Worker program if they are eligible, unless they decline.
 This revision also amended language to support the requirement of referring customers for co-enrollment with the different service delivery models throughout the state.
 Also in this revision, the policy name was changed to align with the state policy.
-Revised Trade Adjustment Assistance and Dislocated Worker Co-Enrollment Policy is posted for your reference.
+A copy of the revised policy is attached.

-Based on the approval process, this policy approval falls under Tier 2 Executive Committee approval.
-Executive Committee approved on May 24, 2023.
-Also, requires the Full Board notification.
+Based on the approval process, this policy approval falls under Tier 2 Executive Committee approval and Full Board notification.